 If you’re wondering how Java remains an efficient AWS lambda language, here is the answer.
-Java has unique characteristics like multi-thread concurrency, platform independence, secure, and object-oriented.
+Java has unique characteristics like multi-thread concurrency, platform independence, security, and object-orientation.

-I’m definitely biased but Node.js is probably the best one in this list.
-I know it has it’s minuses but the overwhelming support that node had in the past years has to have its merits.
+I’m definitely biased but Node.js is probably the best one on this list.
+I know it has it’s downfalls but the overwhelming support that Node had in the past years has to have its merits.

 Modules.
-As of now, there are 1735 plugins on npm tagged “aws-lambda” which help developers with their applications in a lot of different ways from running Lambda locally to keeping vital functions warm to (avoid cold-starts)[https://dashbird.io/blog/can-we-solve-serverless-cold-starts/].
+As of now, there are 2257 plugins on npm tagged “aws-lambda” which help developers with their applications in a lot of different ways from running Lambda locally to keeping vital functions warm to (avoid cold-starts)[https://dashbird.io/blog/can-we-solve-serverless-cold-starts/].

 Spinup times.
 Node.js has better spin-up times than C# or Java which make it a better option for client facing applications that risk suffering from uneven traffic distribution.

 Community.
-I’d be remiss if I wasn’t mentioning this as one of the major draw-ins of node is its community support on which you can always rely to find a solution to your problem.
+It’d be a miss if I didn’t mentionin this as one of the major draw-ins of Node.
+You can always count on its community support to find a solution to your problem.